pdbpp/pdbpp/README.rst

 comment it out and see which tests fail.

-In exceptional cases, the test might be too hard or impossible to write: in that cases it is fine to do a commit without a test, but you should explain very precisely in the commit message why it is hard to write a test and how to reproduce the buggy behavior by hand.
+In exceptional cases, the test might be too hard or impossible to write: in such cases it is fine to do a commit without a test, but you should explain very precisely in the commit message why it is hard to write a test and how to reproduce the buggy behavior by hand.